-8. The Innocence of Perjury and Rebellion. on one Side.
+8. The Innocence of Perjury and Rebellion, on one Side.

-o.
-A plain Proof that Laymen may lawfully commit Sin, if they will pay for it, and kneel for Pardon to the
+9. A plain Proof that Laymen may lawfully commit Sin, if they will pay for it, and kneel for Pardon to the Clergy.

-Clergy.

-There are several more MSS. of the like Nature and Tendency, which may be feen at the Place of Sale, with the Price mark'd upon them.
+There are several more MSS. of the like Nature and Tendency, which may be seen at the Place of Sale, with the Price mark'd upon them.

-I have already confessed, that my humble Attempts to serve the Church have not altogether missed their Recompence; and if the late bleffed Martyr, Jemmy Shepherd, with some other orthodox Gentlemen, who fought and were hang'd for the Church, did not fare so merrily, it was because the Clergy were not consulted and obey'd, as questionless they ought to have been. thus it will ever be, while the King and Parliament are fuffer'd to act independently on the Convocation.
+I have already confessed, that my humble Attempts to serve the Church have not altogether missed their Recompence; and if the late blessed Martyr, Jemmy Shepherd, with some other orthodox Gentlemen, who fought and were hang'd for the Church, did not fare so merrily, it was because the Clergy were not consulted and obey'd, as questionless they ought to have been.
+But thus it will ever be, while the King and Parliament are suffer'd to act independently on the Convocation.

-Since therefore I have succeeded in my honest Endeavours, to fet up the Parsons as the Idols of the Universe, I cannot, in Gratitude to them and myself, forbear pursuing my Blow, till I have satiated their holy Leachery, and Mr. Leflie's Prophecy, by perfuading Mankind, to fall down before them, with their Faces to the Earth, and lick up the Dust of their Fest.
-And when I have once oblig'd the Lay Gibeonites to be as respectful and miserable as becomes them, the Clergy and I will fit down together, and facrifice to Wine and Tobacco.
+Since therefore I have succeeded in my honest Endeavours, to set up the Parsons as the Idols of the Universe, I cannot, in Gratitude to them and myself, forbear pursuing my Blow, till I have satiated their holy Leachery, and Mr. Leslie's Prophecy, by persuading Mankind, to fall down before them, with their Faces to the Earth, and lick up the Dust of their Fest.
+And when I have once oblig'd the Lay Gibeonites to be as respectful and miserable as becomes them, the Clergy and I will sit down together, and sacrifice to Wine and Tobacco.

-In the mean while it shall be my present Task to confound Gainfayers, by proving, That the Church is, and 'G 2 ought ought to be in Danger, and that it would be dangerous for her to be out of Danger.
+In the mean while it shall be my present Task to confound Gainsayers, by proving, That the Church is, andought to be in Danger, and that it would be dangerous for her to be out of Danger.

 But before I proceed, I must, for my own Security from Cavillers, and for the greater Clearness of my Discourse, settle the Idea which I and all Men ought to have of the Church, by defining the Word.
-The Church then, is a fable Society of Gentlemen, quearing broad Hats and deep Garments; who possess great Part of the Wealth and Power of the World, and would have All, as a Reward for keeping Mankind in decent Ignorance and Bondage.
+The Church then, is a sable Society of Gentlemen, wearing broad Hats and deep Garments; who possess great Part of the Wealth and Power of the World, and would have All, as a Reward for keeping Mankind in decent Ignorance and Bondage.

-And now I enter upon my Defign, with great Ala-
+And now I enter upon my Design, with great Alacrity of Heart.

-crity of Heart.

 I own the Gospel makes this Story of the Church's Danger a meer Fable; but be it also known, that tho' our Saviour says the Gates of Hell shall not prevail against it, our Parsons will not take his Word for it.
-I am forry with all my Heart, for the great Misunderstanding and Difference which there are between Jesus Christ and his Ambassadors, almost in every Point of Belief and Practice; and, I confess, it is very odd, that they who pretend all their Power to be from him, should not credit his most solemn Promises; but I fee no Remedy for these Things.
+I am sorry with all my Heart, for the great Misunderstanding and Difference which there are between Jesus Christ and his Ambassadors, almost in every Point of Belief and Practice; and, I confess, it is very odd, that they who pretend all their Power to be from him, should not credit his most solemn Promises; but I see no Remedy for these Things.

-I that am a Layman, find great Comfort in being a Christian and a Believer; and particularly I am so much of a Heretick, as to think, that when our Saviour faid, his Father was greater than he, he did not tell a Word of a Lie; I know his Ambassadors are of another Opinion; but I have Faith in Christ the principal of which I shall reckon up.
-And first, common Sense and Sobriety are great Enemies to the Church.
-While Folks are fober and rational, they can fee about them, and want that large Competency of Blindness which so eminently qualifies a Man for a good Churchman.
-So long as they are destitute of that Title to Orthodoxy, they will be attending to the Means of their own Interest and Sasety, than which no greater Rubs can be thrown in the Priesthood's Way.
+I that am a Layman, find great Comfort in being a Christian and a Believer; and particularly I am so much of a Heretick, as to think, that when our Saviour said, his Father was greater than he, he did not tell a Word of a Lie; I know his Ambassadors are of another Opinion; but I have Faith in Christ Jesus.

-The Danger of the Church comes from divers Causes,
+The Danger of the Church comes from divers Causes, the principal of which I shall reckon up.